Is Exeter Safe?

 • 2024: 69 crimes per 1,000 people.

-Although Exeter City Council has prioritised tackling hate crime, extremism, anti-social behaviour, sexual violence, and serious organised crime, the statistics indicate that more efforts are needed to effectively reduce crime in the city.
+Although Exeter City Council has prioritised tackling areas including hate crime, extremism, anti-social behaviour, sexual violence, and serious organised crime, the statistics indicate that more action is needed to reduce crime rates in Exeter further.

 How to Stay Safe in Exeter